smit1988/TabletopGame/README.md

 Save game requires putting sprite images in storage or online https://www.scirra.com/store/royalty-free-game-templates/my-image-upload-4355

 bugs:
-Fix 1308 frame being default card back.
+The save function (or at least how it is implemented) draws too much memory and crashes chrome Fix 1308 frame being default card back.
 Need to make it unique to the deck in case cardback changes.